erikeldridge/erikeldridge.github.com/_posts/2012-2-13-academic-advisory.md

 ### Tools

-#### Github

-I recommend all students create a [Github](https://github.com/) account for a few reasons:

-* Github is a great product and it's free
-* Github recognizes the social aspects of software development and provides tools for working collaboratively and discovering like-minded developers
-* Having code online provides recruiting teams with a way to assess a student's skill level, especially if the student is geographically remote

-**Note:** please encourage students to be vigilent about maintaining the code that is viewable online.
-We want a recruiter's first impression to be a good one.

 #### Java

 I recommend students have awareness of a variety of compiled languages, but develop proficiency in one.
 Based on my experience, I would recommend Java.
-A student should be able to say "I am proficient writing, reading, testing, and debugging in Java".
+A student should be able to say "I am proficient in writing, reading, testing, and debugging in Java".

 #### Python